brettwooldridge/HikariCP/README.md

 it from being timed out by the database or network infrastructure.
 This value must be less than the `maxLifetime` value.
 A "keepalive" will only occur on an idle connection.
 When the time arrives for a "keepalive" against a given connection, that connection will be removed from the pool, "pinged", and then returned to the pool.
 The 'ping' is one of either: invocation of the JDBC4 `isValid()` method, or execution of the `connectionTestQuery`.
-Typically, the duration out-of-the-pool should be measured in single digit milliseconds or even sub-millisecond, and therefore should have little or no noticible performance impact.
+Typically, the duration out-of-the-pool should be measured in single digit milliseconds or even sub-millisecond, and therefore should have little or no noticeable performance impact.
 The minimum allowed value is 30000ms (30 seconds), but a value in the range of minutes is most desirable.
 *Default: 0 (disabled)*